nikhilp863/Path-Planning-in-Structured-Scenarios/README.md

-# Path-Planning-in-Structured-Scenarios
+# Path Planning in Structured Scenarios Code Submission
-Final code for 18-744's final project
+Final code submission for 18-744's final project.
+Only includes actually used and edited files related to the ego-vehicle's autonomous control.